Wabi-Studios/wabi-realm/README.md

 }
 ```
 ### SwiftUI
-Realm integrates directly with SwiftUI, updating your views so you don't have to.
+WabiRealm integrates directly with SwiftUI, updating your views so you don't have to.
 ```swift
 struct ContactsView: View {
     @ObservedResults(Person.self) var persons